-- demo runs a symbolic regression problem (the quartic polynomial) with 50 individuals for 25 generations, with automatic adaptation of operator probabilities, and performing cross-validation in a different data set (the exponential).
+- demo runs a symbolic regression problem (the quartic polynomial) with 50 individuals for 25 generations, with automatic adaptation of operator probabilities, and performing cross-validation in a different data set (the exponential function).
 It draws all the available plots in runtime (see Sect.
-6.19), and finishes with several additional output plots (see Sect.
+6.22), and finishes with several additional output plots (see Sect.
 5), including the pareto front and the drawing of the best individual found. - demoparity runs the parity-3 problem with 50 individuals for 20 generations, with fixed operator probabilities, drawing some of the available runtime plots, and finishing by drawing the best individual found. - demoant runs the artificial ant problem in the Santa Fe food trail with 20 individuals for 10 generations, drawing half of the available plots in runtime, and finishing by drawing the best individual found.
+Unlike the previous demos, this one does not calculate the population complexity measures (see Sect.
+3.10).
+At the end of the run the user can choose to see the simulation of the best ant found. - demoplexer runs the 11-multiplexer problem with 200 individuals for 20 generations using resource-limited GP (see Sect.
+3.13, with no graphical output except the drawing of the best individual found.